damianhakert/damianhakert.github.io/source/handbook/benefits/index.html.md

    that it covers is over.
 For example, an invoice covering the period of March 1-31 can be sent on March 25.
    - All invoices are internally reviewed, approved, and then payment is processed.
    This is usually a fast process, but be aware that it can incur delays around vacations.
-   * An invoice can be found as a Google sheet named "Invoice Template" (also listed on the [finance page](/handbook/finance/) )
+   - An invoice template can be found as a Google sheet named "Invoice Template" (also listed on the [finance page](/handbook/finance/) )
 1. To process any changes, see the directions on the [people-operations page](/handbook/people-operations/#processing-changes).

 ## General Benefits <a name="general-benefits"></a>